phee27/chess_play/README.md

 Method:

-Generate a move prediction for each test position (FEN)
+-Generate a move prediction for each test position (FEN)

-Use Stockfish to evaluate the resulting position after applying the predicted move
+-Use Stockfish to evaluate the resulting position after applying the predicted move

-Compare this value to the value after applying the ground truth best move
+-Compare this value to the value after applying the ground truth best move

-Calculate the mean squared error between these values
+-Calculate the mean squared error between these values

 ```
 Formula: